Luli92/Ludvigtest/README.md

 Time ran out, tooltips without libraries was harder than I thought...

+Some thoughts:

-*Wanted to get the logic in place before styling
+Wanted to get the logic in place before styling - could've managed the time better.

-*Made a lot of errors since rusty after vacay - which consumed a lot of the time.
+Made a lot of errors since rusty after vacay - which consumed a lot of the time.

-*HTML5 video-player bugged a bit in Chrome but worked in Firefox/Safari
+HTML5 video-player bugged a bit in Chrome but worked in Firefox/Safari

 Fun exercise for practicing DOM-manipulation!